dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 ```

-We might however decide that _Worker.id_ property is not needed and treat _personalId_ as application assigned natural key.
+We might however decide that _Worker.id_ property is not needed and treat _personalId_ as an application assigned natural key.

 ```java
 @Entity